hoonhout/1230058-os/readme.txt

+22 Feb
+-Fix OD transmission script (it creates the folder name based on OO not OD -Ask Bas how to update the SCRIPTS dir (sync/commit/push/pull) -Ask Jamie to update the checkbulk.py script to say 240 min limit ?

 21 Feb
 - Run take longer to Run in Amazon.
-The checkbulk scirpt says all 500 runs took more than 180 minutes to run in total (even for the NZ grid???).
+The checkbulk scirpt says all 50 runs took more than 180 minutes to run in total (even for the NZ grid???).
 - For now it was decided to keep all the output figures and files and just copy them to the P drive.
 At a later stage it might be needed to create a visualizer to see figure directly on Amazon.

 20 feb